DanMcInerney/net-creds/README.md

 Sniffs passwords and hashes from an interface or pcap.

-Work in progress.
-Accurately sniffs:
+#Sniffs:

 * URLs visited
 * HTTP site logins/passwords